danieladams456/blog-danieladamstech/content/posts/the-software-engineers-guidebook.md

 ### Wrap Up

 I would recommend this book for anyone in the first ten years of their software engineering career or for those wanting insight into what it means to be a "good developer" in big tech.
-It covers all the "need to knows," allowing you to feel comfortable that you're not missing anything important in your mental model of how high-maturity software engineers should function.
+It covers all the need-to-knows, allowing you to feel comfortable that you're not missing anything important in your mental model of how high-maturity software engineers should function.
 If you know me IRL, I would be happy to loan out this book.
 I currently have [Team Topologies](https://blog.danieladamstech.com/2023/team-topologies/) loaned out to a business-side counterpart I worked with when I was on the cloud data engineering team.

 I am about to slide off my fence-straddling position into a paid subscription to Gergely's [The Pragmatic Engineer](https://newsletter.pragmaticengineer.com/) newsletter.`:)`The problem is a couple of months ago I went on a Substack free subscription spree and now need to figure which others to cut to make time!